Last Updated on

 Whey vs Soy Protein

-Soy protein is naturally high in protein and low in fat and carbohydrates, making it ideal for sports drinks and protein shakes.
+Soy protein is naturally high in protein and low in fat and carbohydrates, making it ideal for sports drinks, protein shakes, and perhaps even vegan meal replacement shakes.

 It often comes in the form of soy protein isolate, which has a 90-95% protein content, making it an incredibly potent source of protein.